-At its core, Inkit Render is a Software as a Service product that lets you generate PDFs and other paperless file formats from HTML.
+At its core, Inkit provides a Software as a Service product that lets you generate PDFs and other paperless file formats from HTML.
 However, the product extends far beyond PDF generation.
 Inkit Render is of great interest to those who seek compliance and security-focused solutions.

-Zoomed out, the Inkit Render product comprises two primary components: the web application and the Render API.
+Zoomed out, the Inkit product comprises two primary components: the web application and the Render API.

 The web application is accessible through a web browser and lets users manage API keys, set user roles and permissions, restrict data access, onboard their team, and view their rendered PDFs, and so on.

-Through the API, systems can integrate Inkit Render into their data-to-document pipeline.
+Through the API, systems can integrate Inkit's DocGen platform into their data-to-document pipeline.
 Thus, granting them the ability to create PDFs at scale securely.

-A powerful feature of Inkit Render’s management & security layer is that organizations can set up their internal systems with varying permissions and authorization.
+A powerful feature of Inkit’s management & security layer is that organizations can set up their internal systems with varying permissions and authorization.
 The result is integrated systems that only behave within their permitted boundaries.

 The following overview gives a brief insight into Inkit Render’s core features.
 If you wish to read more about Inkit Render, refer to the Inkit Render page or the documentation